adeepak7/Power-BI-Custom-Visuals-In-Linux/RoadMap.md

   - The visual will throw the following error:
     - `"Can't contact visual server.
 Please make sure the visual server is running and configured correctly."`
   - Possibilities for the errors:
+    A)
+61
-    A) The Visual Server is not running on the localhost.
+​The Visual Server is not running on the localhost.
     B) No appropriate certificates avaible to the client browser to execute and run the visual online.
   - Respective Solution:
     A) Use the command: `pbiviz start`.